rage/cyber-security-base-19/data/index.md

 # News

+_[13.01.2020]_ The first two parts of the fourth course 'Advanced Topics' is now open.
+The course consists of 5 parts.
+The next parts will be available next week.
+Click 'Part I' under 'Advanced Topics' on the side bar to access the content.

 _[9.12.2019]_ Submission for Project I is now open.

 _[3.12.2019]_ The description of the project is now public.
 The project